Perspective | Trump isn’t ‘the former guy.’ We’re stuck with him.

 I get the temptation.
-It’s a convenient way to signal that even if everyone else is wringing their hands, you’ve turned the page on Trump’s destructive, sad sack presidency — while also throwing him a well-deserved jab for tanking his reelection bid in spectacular fashion.
+It’s a convenient way to signal that even if everyone else is wringing their hands, you’ve turned the page on Trump’s destructive, sad-sack presidency — while also throwing him a well-deserved jab for tanking his reelection bid in spectacular fashion.
 Failed self-coup guy?
 Twice-impeached guy?
 Sorry, we’re too busy distributing vaccines and restoring democracy to think about Former Guy.

 But it’s wishful thinking: My friend, ex-GOP consultant Steve Schmidt, calls this the Voldemort Strategy.
 Pretending you can just ignore Trump is akin to telling your oncologist, Yeah, that spot on my MRI looks bad.
 But let’s not talk about it.
 It’ll go away.
 Because to the Republican base, Trump isn’t the former guy, he’s the forever guy.
 He hasn’t left an ugly mark — past tense — on American politics.
 He’s still in the process of leaving it.